Asake: 2022–2023: Mr. Money with the Vibe and Work of Art

 Asake released his debut studio album, Mr. Money with the Vibe, on 8 September 2022.
 It was supported by the singles "Terminator", "Peace Be Unto You", and a remix of "Sungba" with Burna Boy.
 The album was well received by fans in his home country of Nigeria, as well as across the world, and broke several records globally.
 The album debuted at number 66 on the Billboard 200.

 In September 2022, Asake announced the Mr. Money with the Vibe United Kingdom tour, selling out 3 dates at the O2 Academy Brixton in London.
 On the final date of the Brixton Academy shows, several people were critically injured during a crowd crush.
 Two people – 33-year-old concertgoer Rebecca Ikumelo and 23-year-old security guard Gaby Hutchinson – later died of their injuries.

-In December 2022, Asake was crowned "artiste of the year" by "Audiomack" after his debut studio album Mr. Money with the Vibes amassed over 330 million streams, and was subsequently announced alongside Kizz Daniel, Snazzy the Optimist and 1ucid as one of the most streamed and top trending artists in February 2023 by the platform, after releasing the single “Yoga” in January 2023 which ventured into sega music.
+In December 2022, Asake was crowned "artiste of the year" by streaming service Audiomack after his debut studio album Mr. Money with the Vibes amassed over 330 million streams, and was subsequently announced alongside Kizz Daniel, Snazzy the Optimist and 1ucid as one of the most streamed and top trending artists in February 2023 by the platform, after releasing the single "Yoga" in January 2023 which ventured into sega music.
 This was followed by the track "2:30" in April, and "Amapiano" with Olamide in May.

 His second studio album Work of Art was announced shortly after the release of "Amapiano".
 In April 2023, Asake appeared on Good Morning America to discuss his music.
 Asake released his second studio album, Work of Art, on 16 June 2023.
 The album debuted at number 66 on the Billboard 200 with 13,000 units sold during its debut week.
 The album also reached number 20 on the UK Albums Chart and number 59 on the Irish Albums Chart.
 The album was reported by Nigeria's TurnTable charts as the most streamed Nigerian album of 2023 so far.
-Work of Art' became Asake's second album to receive a BRIT silver plaque after his debut album, 'Mr Money With The Vibes,' which also got a silver certification in the UK.
+Work of Art became Asake's second album to receive a BRIT silver plaque after his debut album Mr Money With The Vibes which also got a silver certification in the UK.